Virgen del Soccoro

 Neither road takes you into any part of the Braulio Carillo park system, but does take you into similar habitat.
 Both roads are in convenient proximity if you are birding the high elevations of Cinchona, the Waterfall Gardens, or Poas Volcano.
 It's also only a 30 minute drive from La Selva if you drive up the mountain highway of 126.
-What makes these roads inviting is that they enter the mid-level Caribbean-side forest in a way in which Braulio Carillo National Park does not.
-These roads allow one the ability to leisurely drive and stop at your convenience with almost no traffic.
+What makes these two roads inviting is that they enter the mid-level Caribbean-side forest in a way in which Braulio Carillo National Park does not.
+These unpaved roads allow one the ability to leisurely drive and stop at your convenience with almost no traffic.

 The easiest road is marked but is not always easy to see from Highway 126, especially if you are driving up from La Selva.
 Simply put, it is on the lower elevational side of the town of San Miguel - a town usually marked on good maps.
 This road begins right near the edge of a large, very visible cemetery and is marked with a small sign.
 It is paved for only a short distance.
 A high-clearance is generally recommended for a few spots, but the road is not terribly difficult and is well-graded in most areas (2013).
 The road crosses a lot of pastureland, but it also winds it's way through some rich mid-level forest.
 From start to finish, the road gains elevation, and you can expect a broad range of elevation-specific birds.
 On the way up we found both Dull-mantled Antbird and Fasciated Antshrike.
 Higher up, one would be looking for tanager flocks that might include Black-and-Yellow Tanager (a bird very difficult to find outside the Braulio Carillo area).
 You might also see Spangle-cheeked Tanager or an uncommon Blue-and-Gold Tanager (we dipped on that one).
 On our drive, we had Tufted Flycatcher, Torrent Tyrannulet, Tropical Pewee, Dark Pewee, Red-headed Barbet, White-ruffed Manakin, Tropical Parula, Black-and-Yellow Tanager, Bay-headed Tanager, Silver-throated Tanager, Crimson-collared Tanager, Spangle-cheeked Tanager and a host of others.